 Dr Lightfoot completed his medical degree at the University of Sydney and trained in Anaesthesia at the Prince of Wales and St George Hospitals in Sydney.

-His current clinical practice includes anaesthesia for bariatric, shoulder, plastic and ENT (including paediatric) surgery.
+His current clinical practice includes anaesthesia for bariatric, shoulder, plastic and gynaecological surgery.
 He is particularly interested in the use of ultrasound for regional anaesthetic nerve blocks.

 He has always had a passion for the Australian environment and completed a Master of Environmental Management at the UNSW in 2006.
-He is currently a NSW councillor on the Council of the Australian Conservation Foundation (ACF).
+He was a NSW councillor on the Council of the Australian Conservation Foundation (ACF) for 9 years.